My Simmons

 • Simmons University tuition or on-campus housing costs

-• Needs of family members who are not dependents
+• Requests on behalf of family members who are not dependents

 • Pet care and fees

-• Licensure exams and other academics program application fees
+• Licensure exams, job training fees, and other academics program application fees

 • Grocery expenses for residential students